 Key Information

 The evidence based on the extant literature sugests that aproximately 1.5% of long-term lithium users wil develop chronic kidney disease.
 Thus, lithium prescribers must weigh the risk of treatment eficacy and/or relapse in patients with bipolar disorder.
-Although it is known that lithium use is asociated with nephrogenic diabetes insipidus in up to 87% of patients, the asociation betwen lithium use and chronic kidney disease is les certain.
+Although it is known that lithium use is associated with nephrogenic diabetes insipidus in up to 87% of patients, the asociation betwen lithium use and chronic kidney disease is les certain.

 The curent study showed that long-term lithium use (i.e., 10 y) acelerated the decline in eGFR atributed to aging.
 This was a cros-sectional cohort study.
 Medical records were reviewed from patients enroled in the Lithium-Study into Efects and Side-efects (LiSIE) and the Monitoring of Trends and Determinants in Cardiovascular Disease (MONICA).

 The former cohort of patients (n=785; mean age = 49.8 y) were diagnosed with bipolar or schizoafective disorder and prescribed lithium.
 The later cohort of patients (n=1549; mean age = 51.9 y) were a representative sample of the general Swedish population.
-The primary outcome was age-asociated decline in the eGFR.
+The primary outcome was age-associated decline in the eGFR.

 Summary